 Proponents claim that many less charismatic species will benefit by association because they live in the same ecosystems.
 And yet, the charismatic species are not faring well, with many facing steep population declines.
-Is it time to change strategy?
+Is it time to change the strategy?

 A recent report suggests that companies and businesses that use the likeness of these and other species in their logos and marketing efforts should pay a license fee towards conservation efforts.
-Whilst the legal implications of this suggestion are probably extremely complex, the concept has validity and requires further thought and investigation.
+While the legal implications of this suggestion are probably extremely complex, the concept has validity and requires further thought and investigation.

 The report argues that the representations of charismatic species in commercial, artistic, and cultural outlets act as virtual, abundant populations competing against real threatened populations for public attention.